 Whitney High School Class Valedictorians are the top academic performers of the graduating class as determined by CSU and UC standards.

 Valedictorian candidates will be evaluated after the first quarter report card is issued in the fall of the senior year and a meeting will be held with potential candidates.
-Valedictorian candidates will be named based on the seventh semester report card.
-Students may be dropped from the valedictorian candidate list after the seventh semester based on the final semester grades of their senior year, but may not be added.
+Valedictorian candidates will be named based on their freshman year through the fall of the senior year report card.
+Students may be dropped from the valedictorian candidate list after the fall of their senior year semester based on the grade, but may not be added to the candidate list.

 The grade point averages of all seniors will be weighted by adding one point for UC approved honors courses and Advanced Placement courses.
 (Total Weighted GPA)